Doenet/DoenetTools/README.md

 ### Run the containers
 To run the containers, you can just run `$ npm start` in the project's root directory.
 This command will only build the containers if they are not already built.

+Note: You must have docker running before you can start the containers.

 ### Stop the containers
 Option 1: Use `ctrl+c` in the terminal that you started them with.